 Moriarty makes his debut at the show where 100s of chinchillas are exhibited and judged.
-However unlike the tribunal, poor Moriarty will not be able to avoid his fate.
+However, unlike the tribunal, poor Moriarty will not be able to avoid his fate.

-It was noted that “ten years ago there was not much talk about these lovely animals” except for discussion about how much money people could earn from them.
+P.J.
+Holland, a judge from Wales, inspected the coats and assessed the quality of the fur.
+Judges from all over world came to these shows to find the best chinchillas money could buy, with some being valued at as much as £150.
+It was noted that ‘ten years ago there was not much talk about these lovely animals’ except for discussion about how much money people could earn from them.
 Their extremely soft fur and gentle disposition when handled made them an attractive alternative to larger, more expensive animals.
-International trade of chinchillas dates back to the 16th century but led to the extinction of one species and put serious pressure on the other two.
+International trade of chinchillas dates back to the 16th century but led to the extinction of one species and put serious pressure on the other 2.
 Nowadays, it is illegal to hunt chinchillas but domestic chinchillas are controversially still bred for fur.
-Let’s hope Moriarty’s owner, Colonel Ó Ceallaigh from Bray decided to keep him safe as a house pet.
+Let’s hope Moriarty’s owner, Colonel Ó Ceallaigh from Bray, decided to keep him safe as a house pet.

 With kind permission of Gael Linn.